dsc-courses/dsc80-2022-sp/project3.md

 To submit the project, generate a **PDF of your Jupyter Notebook** that contains all of the requirements above, and upload that PDF to Gradescope.
 You will not need to upload the raw notebook to Gradescope.

-To export your notebook as a PDF, go to "File > Download as > HTML (.html)".
-Then, open the `.html` file that was created, and save a print preview of that webpage as a PDF.
+To export your notebook as a PDF, first, restart your kernel and run all cells.
+Then, go to "File > Print Preview".
+Then, save a print preview of the webpage as a PDF.
 There are other ways to save a notebook as a PDF but they may require that you have additional packages installed on your computer, so this is likely the most straightforward.

 There are three "Project 3" assignments on Gradescope, one for each dataset.
 Make sure to submit to the correct one, and to tag your partner!